What to expect during the third trimester of your pregnancy

 Also Read | What to expect when your baby is in the NICU

 Keep your hospital bag ready with all necessary items which will be required immediately post birth.
 Enroll yourself into classes and learn about the available options and healthy delivery, like a water birth, labour analgesia, pros and cons of a caesarean section, breastfeeding techniques and its benefits, etc.

 Inform your family members and your doctor about any special arrangement that you would like to have at the time of childbirth.

-Connect with Dr. Rachna Singh, expert obstetrician at the CK Birla Hospital, top maternity hospital in Gurgaon to learn more about the basics of post-delivery care for the baby and yourself.
+Connect with one of our expert obstetrician at the CK Birla Hospital, top maternity hospital in Gurgaon to learn more about the basics of post-delivery care for the baby and yourself.
 Book an appointment today!